kyma-project/kyma/docs/03-tutorials/00-observability/obsv-01-observe-application-metrics.md

 * Frequency of Pod recreation
 * Topology of the Istio service mesh

-The default resource configuration of the monitoring component in the production profile is sufficient to serve 800K time series in the Prometheus Pod and 400K time series with a retention time of 30 days in the Prometheus-Istio Pod.
+The default resource configuration of the monitoring component in the production profile is sufficient to serve 800K time series in the Prometheus Pod, and 400K time series with a retention time of 30 days in the Prometheus-Istio Pod.
 The evaluation profile has lower limits.
 For more information about profiles, see the [Install Kyma Guide](../../04-operation-guides/operations/02-install-kyma.md#choose-resource-consumption).

-The number of ingested time series samples can be taken from the `prometheus_tsdb_head_series` metric, which is exported by the Prometheus itself.
-Furthermore, the [TSDB Status](http://localhost:9090/tsdb-status) page helps to identify expensive metrics.
+You can see the number of ingested time series samples from the `prometheus_tsdb_head_series` metric, which is exported by the Prometheus itself.
+Furthermore, you can identify expensive metrics with the [TSDB Status](http://localhost:9090/tsdb-status) page.